 Now that I've had Mint for a while, I love it!
 But, I do seem to be using data at a faster rate on Mint than I did on T-Mobile.
 I believe the reason is that T-Mobile has "optimized streaming" where video quality is limited to DVD-quality when on the network, reducing bandwidth.
 T-Mobile has their "Binge On" feature, where video from Netflix, Amazon, and Hulu is not counted toward your data limits.

 I was thinking about upgrading to get more data when Mint emailed me and said they were upgrading everyone from 3MB to 4MB per month at no extra cost!
-Amazing!
+Problem solved!
 I'm sticking with my $15 plan!

 Although my Mint Mobile activation went smoothly, I would not recommend the process for folks (like my mom) who are not comfortable swapping a SIM card from their phone, or entering long strings of numbers that need to be accurate.